rocky-linux/documentation/docs/labs/networking/lab8-samba.md

 You will need the IP address or hostname of serverHQ, the share name, and your Samba credentials.

-1. Replace serverHQ, sharedFolder, and yourUsername with the actual values.
+   Replace serverHQ, sharedFolder, and yourUsername with the actual values.

     ```bash
     sudo mount -t cifs //serverHQ/sharedFolder ~/serverHQ-share -o user=yourUsername
     ```

-#### To verify and access the mounted Share
+#### To verify and access the mounted share

 1. Check if the shared directory from serverHQ is successfully mounted on your machine: